Pyramid of the Moon: Building layers

 This pyramid has 7 different layers of buildings which were constructed on top of each other in order to update the building's religious power over time.
 Building 1 is the oldest monument in Teotihuacan, from approximately 100 CE.
 The structure was a square pyramidal platform with talud side facades that were about 23.5 meters long.
 Building 2 was a minor enlargement that covered the entire previous structure, while correcting its orientation, which was slightly unaligned from the true east–west axis of the Pyramid of the Moon Complex.
 Building 2 was also in talud style whose east–west walls were about 29.3 meters long.
-Building 3 covered the construction before it, but didn't expand much.
+Building 3 covered the construction before it, but did not expand much.
 Building 4: was a substantial enlargement which rendered the building's east–west width is 89.2 meters and its north–south length is 88.9 meters.
 This building was completed in approximately 250 CE.
 Building 5 was somewhat expanded, the architectural style of the building was the main shift.
-The east–west size didn't change, but the north–south wall grew to 104 meters.
+The east–west size did not change, but the north–south wall grew to 104 meters.
 The style used was talud-tablero on both the main body and an additional adosada platform.
 This design still used the pyramid as a stage for ritual, rather than a house for a temple.
 Building 6 grew to be east–west 144 meters while north–south remained the same.
 This building was constructed to contain Burials 5 and 4 in approximately 350 CE.
 Building 7 is the final structure, which is still visible today, but was built in about 400 CE.
 A distinct shift in architectural style between the first three buildings may be indicative of an ideological shift.